Shibaura-WebDesign-2024/Assignment-3/README.md

 ## Part 1 Styling text

-Download menu.html from GitHub Classroom.
+Download menu.html from the material folder.
 This is an online menu.
 I have added some styles in the head section.
 There are a few styles needed to be added.
 The final decorated one should look similar to Fig. 1.

 Can you try to fill in the missing styles?